Milestones in the company's history

 Handtmann Elteka starts production of golf club heads made from Lauramid.
 Handtmann Sports Int.
 Corp. is founded in Niceville.
 The golf club heads are cast in ceramic moulds.
 Fine machining is carried out in England and the USA.
 Famous German sports personalities market the products.
 Willi Hofmann, professional golfer and trainer of Bernhard Langer, is one of the celebrities who helps the marketing activities.
 In 1996, Handtmann Sports is liquidated due to a lack of contacts in the American golfing world.

-Thomas Handtmann
+Thomas Handtmann in 1982.

 1982